-This course is a great opportunity to actively participate in woodfiring, practising how to load and operate a wood firing kiln as well as learning about ash glazes.
+This course offers a unique opportunity to gain hands-on experience in woodfiring, learning how to load and control a wood-fired kiln as well as exploring the theory and practice of ash glazes.

-During the course we will make glazes with local ashes and clays, exploring east asian ash glazes as well as more experimental recipes rooted in local materials.
-You will get a basic understanding of glaze chemistry and ash glazes theory and practice.
+Throughout the course, we will create glazes using local ashes and clays, drawing inspiration from traditional East Asian ash glazes as well as experimenting with innovative recipes based on local materials.
+Students will gain a solid foundation in glaze chemistry and the theory and practice of ash glazes.

-Students can bring a few bisqued pieces with them, otherwise the studio will provide 14 small (12x12 cm) and 2 large (25cm height) bisqued pieces to each student, which they will be able to glaze and fire in the kiln.
+Participants are welcome to bring a few bisque-fired pieces of their own.
+Alternatively, the studio will provide each student with 14 small (12 × 12 cm) and 2 large (25 cm high) bisqued pieces to glaze and fire during the course.

 You will walk away from the course with: